 Stargazing in Colorado

-When was the last time you took a moment to look up into the night sky?
+Stargazing in Colorado is some of the best around.
+Due to the diverse terrain and large amounts of public land, finding dark places to look at the sky is much more possible.
+When did you last take a moment to stargaze in Colorado’s night sky?
 If you live in a city or well-populated area, you might only spot a handful of bright stars shining, but if you live in the plains or the mountains, you’ll probably see a lot more.
-Light pollution washes out starlight, especially from sky objects like nebulae or galaxies, which have a lower surface brightness than the stars we can still see from populated areas, and because of it, the vast majority of Americans can’t even see the Milky Way when they look up at the stars at night.
+Light pollution washes out starlight, especially from sky objects like nebulae or galaxies.
+These have a lower surface brightness than the stars seen from populated areas.
+Because of this, most Americans can’t even see the Milky Way when they look up at the stars at night.

-Areas without significant light pollution are known as Dark Skies, which are protected by the International Dark Sky Association, and luckily for us, Colorado is home to a few of them, so next time there’s a meteor shower in the forecast or you’ve got a hankering to gaze up into space, here’s a quick guide about how to do it best.
+Areas without significant light pollution are known as Dark Skies, which the International Dark Sky Association protects.
+Luckily for us, Colorado is home to a few of them, so next time there’s a meteor shower in the forecast, or you’ve got a hankering for some stargazing in Colorado, here’s a quick guide about how to do it best.

-There are only about 130 International Dark Sky Places in the world, where communities, parks, or preserves not only have a gorgeous nighttime view, but also make a conscious commitment to protecting the visibility of the beautiful night sky.
-There are two IDSP parks and two IDSP communities in Colorado where stargazing is absolutely fantastic.
+There are only about 130 International Dark Sky Places in the world where communities, parks, or preserves have a gorgeous nighttime view and make a conscious commitment to protecting the visibility of the beautiful night sky.
+Colorado has two IDSP parks and two IDSP communities where stargazing in Colorado is fantastic.

 Black Canyon of the Gunnison National Park

-At Black Canyon of the Gunnison, they like to say, “Half the park is after dark!”
-This incredibly beautiful gorge is stunning during the daytime, but once the sun goes down, viewing a sky awash with stars gives the park a whole extra dimension of beauty.
+At Black Canyon of the Gunnison, they say, “Half the park is after dark!”
+This incredibly beautiful gorge is stunning during the daytime, but viewing a darksky awash with stars gives the park an extra dimension of beauty.
 If you’re on the South Rim of the canyon, head to Chasm View, Dragon Point, or Sunset View for an incredible stargazing spot, and if you’re on the North Rim, try Chasm View Nature Trail or Kneeling Camel View.

 Great Sand Dunes National Park

-Another of Colorado’s four national parks—Great Sand Dunes—is spectacular for stargazing, and very accessible for families or people who aren’t up for a long hike.
+Another of Colorado’s four national parks—Great Sand Dunes—is spectacular for stargazing in Colorado and accessible for families or people who aren’t up for a long hike.
 Great Sand Dunes National Park offers night programs during the summer months where you can learn about nighttime wildlife, astronomy, and more.

 Westcliffe and Silver Cliffe

-These two adjacent towns are about an hour west of Pueblo, and they are known as an International Dark Sky Community.
-They were the first place in Colorado to be recognized as a Dark Sky location, and these days, if you pay them a visit after dark you can watch the stars at a Star Party in Bluff Park, or from Smokey Jack Observatory, where a massive, fancy Schmidt-Cassegrain telescope awaits you.
+These two adjacent towns are about an hour west of Pueblo, known as an International Dark Sky Community.
+They were the first places in Colorado to be recognized as Dark Sky locations.
+These days, if you pay them a visit after dark, you can watch the stars at a Star Party in Bluff Park or from Smokey Jack Observatory, where a massive, fancy Schmidt-Cassegrain telescope awaits you.

 Norwood

-The community of Norwood is the first Dark Sky Community in Southwestern Colorado.
-In Norwood, a dedicated group of astronomers have teamed up to educate their community about the night sky and make their home a great place to see it.
-With educational Star Parties where you can check out the stars using their telescopes, and regular news articles and columns about astronomy in their local papers, you’ll find Norwood is a place to learn about the stars whether it’s daytime or night.
+The Norwood community in the Southwestern area is the first Dark Sky Community in Colorado.
+In Norwood, a dedicated group of astronomers have teamed up to educate their community about the night sky.
+These efforts have made their home a great place to see it.
+With educational Star Parties, you can use their telescopes to check out the skies.
+They write regular news articles and columns about astronomy in their local papers.
+Norwood is a place to learn about the stars, whether daytime or night.
 (But especially at night!)

-These are just the IDSP locations in Colorado, but there are countless other places where you can get a great view of the night sky.
-As a general rule, stargazing is better West of the Continental Divide or South of Colorado Springs, far from the lights of the Front Range cities.
+These are just the IDSP locations in Colorado, but there are countless other places where you can get a great night sky view.
+Generally, stargazing is better west of the Continental Divide or south of Colorado Springs (far from the lights of the Front Range cities).
 Higher elevations mean less atmosphere between you and the stars, and open spaces mean more sky for you to look at.
-Some popular locations for stargazing include Rocky Mountain National Park, the UFO Watchtower in the San Luis Valley, Pawnee National Grassland, Echo Lake near Mount Evans, and Canyons of the Ancients National Monument in Cortez.
+Some popular locations for stargazing include:

 stargazing in colorado